 - In at least the anime version, Milly and Meryl are unable to recognize Vash the Stampede at first because pretty much nothing about him appears anything like the infamously destructive gunslinger they expected.
 Admittedly, he is tall and his hair is too, but he's far from the tallest person on Gunsmoke (and his hair isn't the biggest, either), and, more importantly, he's a staunchly pacifistic goofball who tends to run around screaming in terror, tripping over his own feet on occasion, flirting with girls and wolfing down doughnuts.
 At least in the first episode.
 He Takes a Level in Badass by the end of "Hard Puncher" a few episodes later, or, more accurately, finally reveals what a badass he's actually been all along.

 - The only things known about Vash is that he's tall, has blonde hair, and a red coat.
 Some other details occasionally pop up, but those are as often wrong as right (such as him using a boomerang) from seeing people mistaken for Vash.

 The first episode of the anime focuses on several bounty hunters who become suspicious of each other as they try to figure out who the real Vash is.
 Conversely, in the manga, the cities are festooned with wanted ads featuring his picture, so this isn't an issue.

-Used in Kirby of the Stars.
+- Used in Kirby: Right Back at Ya!.
 When the residents of Pop Star learn that a mighty Star Warrior is coming, Tiff pictures a handsome, sword-wielding hero vaguely similar to Roy.
 Instead, she gets...
 Kirby.

 Fubuki: Oh, are you disappointed after seeing the real thing?
 Everyone who hears about those rumors assumes I'm a big guy or something...